 Eligibility Criteria

-The incentive is for the installment of an automatically diverting tub spout and showerhead system with temperature sensitive restrictor technology.

-These deemed savings are for tub spout and showerhead systems with temperature sensitive restrictor technology installed in new construction or as a retrofit measure in existing homes.
-In order to use these deemed savings, the fuel type of the water heater must be electricity or gas.
+These deemed savings are for tub spout and showerhead systems with temperature sensitive restrictor technology installed in new construction or as a retrofit measure in commercial lodging applications.
+To use these deemed savings, the fuel type of the water heater must be electricity or gas.

 Baseline Condition

-The baseline condition is the residential tub spout with a standard diverter and a standard (2.5 gpm) showerhead.
+The baseline condition is the commercial loding tub spout with a standard diverter and a standard (2.5 gpm) showerhead.

 High-efficiency Condition

-To qualify for tub spout and showerhead system with temperature sensitive restrictor technology deemed savings, the installed equipment must be an anti-leak, automatically diverting tub spout system with temperature sensitive restrictor technology installed on a residential shower arm and showerhead with a standard (2.5 gpm) or low-flow (2.0, 1.75, or 1.5 gpm) showerhead.
-If this measure is installed in conjunction with a low-flow showerhead, refer to the Low-flow Showerheads measure and claim additional savings as outlined in that measure.
+The high-efficiency condition is an anti-leak, automatically diverting tub spout system with temperature sensitive restrictor technology installed on a commercial loding shower arm and showerhead with a standard (2.5 gpm) or low-flow (2.0, 1.75, or 1.5 gpm) showerhead.

 Energy and Demand Savings Methodology